marcuscraske/marcuscraske-dot-com/content/blog/2025-12-09-smart-home-rebuild/_index.md

 - `192.168.4.0/24` - for the control plane and worker nodes.
 - `192.168.5.0/24` - for allocating IPs to services for external ingress.

+For now, I've mapped these to the same LAN bridge.
+Whilst this may not be considered best practice, for now it saves the need for both a separate switch and physical interface (SFP port) on the router.

-This enables putting the cluster on an isolated VLAN in the future if needed, and avoids potential clashes from the various guests and devices on the rest of the network (non-k8s) using DHCP on a different IP range.
+However, this enables putting the cluster on a separate fully isolated VLAN in the future, if needed, and avoids potential clashes from the various guests and devices on the rest of the network (non-k8s) using DHCP on a different IP range.

 With a Mikrotik router, you just need to setup an address list (this will automatically create the routing between any other IP lists).
 I've got mine tied to a virtual interface, _bridge-LAN_, that bridges multiple physical